Emerson "Snow White" Model 247 Radio (1939)

 Not only was the original form intact, but stripping revealed details that were not evident before.

-Stripping something like this requires more work than stripping a simple flat surface.
+Stripping a figured surface like this requires more work than stripping a flat surface.
 It took three applications to clean up all the details.

-After letting the stripper work for a while, I wiped off the excess with paper towels, then washed the face more thoroughly with a paper towel soaked in lacquer thinner.
-Then, while the surface was still wet, I went over all of the details with a small bristle brush, using liberal amounts of lacquer thinner to loosen old material from the details and wash them away.
+After letting the stripper work for a while, I wiped off the excess with paper towels and then washed the face with paper towels soaked in lacquer thinner.
+While the surface was still wet, I went over all of the details with a soft toothbrush, using more lacquer thinner to wash old material out of the details.

-The only flaw in the cabinet face is a small broken spot in one of the porch boards.
-I'm debating whether to repair that with plastic wood or simply leave it as a mark of age.
-Even the Seven Dwarfs might have had a broken board or two on their porch, after all!
+The only flaw in the panel is a small broken spot in one of the porch boards.
+I suppose you could try to repair that with plastic wood, but I decided to leave it as a mark of age.
+Even the Seven Dwarfs might have had a broken board on their porch, after all!

 Reproducing the Panel

-There are lots of molding/casting materials to choose from.
-After doing a little research, I chose urethane products from the Smooth-On company.
+There are lots of casting materials to choose from.
+After doing a little research, I chose a urethane product from the Smooth-On company.

 While waiting for the kit to arrive in the mail, I removed the front panel from the cabinet.
 It is held on by more than a dozen thin nails.
-I cut a short strip of wood to distribute the stress, then gently tapped the panel out with a hammer from inside the cabinet, going around and around several times until all of the nails had released.
+I cut a short strip of wood to distribute the stress and then gently tapped the panel out with a hammer from inside the cabinet, going around and around several times until all of the nails had released.
+This method is safer than prying the panel loose from the front, which might gouge the cabinet or break the panel.

 To make a one-piece mold of this type, you can roll out a thin bed of modeling clay and build a containing structure to hold the poured mold material.
-I smeared a very thin layer of clay onto the back of my original, then pressed it firmly into the clay bed, as shown here.
+I smeared a very thin layer of clay onto the back of my original and then pressed it firmly into the clay bed:

-Before pouring the mold, I needed to calculate the exact volume of mold material that will be needed.
+Before pouring the mold, I needed to calculate the volume of mold material that would be needed.
 If you mix too little molding material, you'll end up with a useless mold and have to start over.
 If you mix too much, you'll waste some of this rather expensive stuff.

 Note that some molding/casting materials are measured by volume, while others are measured by weight.
 I chose a volume-measured material because I didn't want to buy an expensive weight scale (no, postage scales are not accurate enough).

-To find the volume, I poured fine-grained dry rice over my model in its container, until the rice was at least 3/8 inch above the highest part of the model.
-Then I shook the whole thing to settle the grains, and added a little more (factoring in the air spaces between the grains).
-I poured the rice from the model into a measuring cup, then wrote down the needed volume and added just a smidgen more, just in case.
+To find the volume, I poured fine-grained dry rice over my model in its container until the rice was at least 3/8 inch above the highest part of the model.
+Then I shook the whole thing to settle the grains and added a little more to account for the air spaces between the grains.
+I poured the rice from the model into a measuring cup, wrote down the needed volume, and added just a smidgen more.

-The next step was to transfer my bedded model to a better workspace (our laundry room) on its glass plate, and apply the Smooth-On sealer, followed by mold release agent.
-This step is vital if you don't want the mold to permanently bond to your original piece!
+The next step was to apply the Smooth-On sealer, followed by the mold release agent.
+This step is vital if you don't want the mold to bond permanently to your original piece!

-Using my measuring cups, I mixed equal amounts of mold materials A and B into a clean plastic container, stirred them for the prescribed time period, then slowly (v-e-r-y slowly) poured the mold material over my original panel.
-Notice the carpenter's levels on two sides of the work area.
-When you make a casting, you will want the back side to be perfectly level.
+Using my measuring cups, I mixed equal amounts of mold materials A and B into a clean plastic container, stirred them for the prescribed time period, and then slowly (v-e-r-y slowly) poured the mold material over my original panel.
+Notice the carpenter's levels on two sides of the work area: this ensures that a casting made from this mold will have an even depth all around.

-Here's a look at the mold before I trimmed out the holes for the radio knobs.
-To my great relief, sealing the original with shellac, followed by the Smooth-On sealer and release agent, prevented any damage.
-Still, peeling the mold from the original was a difficult process, which took me the better part of an hour.
+The next photo shows the mold before I trimmed out the holes for the radio knobs.
+To my relief, sealing the original with shellac, followed by the Smooth-On sealer and release agent, had prevented any damage to the panel.
+Still, peeling the mold from the original was a delicate process that took the better part of an hour.
 If I had to do it over again, I would apply extra shellac to the rough outer edges of the original.

 Next, I washed the mold to prepare for the first practice casting.
 Again, it's necessary to measure the amount of casting material you'll need to fill the mold.
-After washing, I carefully filled the mold with water, then poured that amount into a measuring cup, noting how much liquid would be required.
+After washing the mold, I carefully filled it with water and then poured the water into a measuring cup to determine how much casting resin would be required.

-I dried the mold with a soft, lint-free cloth, followed by blowing with a hot hair dryer.
-Next, I applied release agent to the mold, following the manufacturer's directions (spray, brush, spray, etc.)
+I dried the mold with a soft, lint-free cloth and warmed it with a hair dryer to remove every last water drop.
+Next, I applied release agent to the mold, following the manufacturer's directions (spray, brush, spray, and so on).

 Finally, it was time to mix the casting material and pour.
 For a casting of this type, with large open areas, it's important to pour on a level surface, to avoid heavy flashings that will be laborious to trim out later.